olliw42/mLRS-docu/docs/CRSF.md

 > [!TIP]
 > The mLRS default parameter settings follow the below recommendations.
 That is, with a freshly flashed mLRS Tx module and receiver all you need to do is to set up your radio and flight controller.

-It is recommeneded that for first setup the Tx module and receiver are left in their default configuration.
-Once your system is up and running there is still time to explore the options for optimizing the performacne.
+It is recommended for the initial setup the Tx module and receiver are left in their default configuration.
+Once your system is up and running then you can explore the options for further optimizing performance.

 ***Notes***:
 - Any radio which supports the CRSF protocol should work, this should include many brands besides EdgeTX/OpenTX radios.